hersle/rmirro/README.md

 Just run `rmirro.py`.
 Read `rmirro.py --help` to see how you can change its default behavior.

 It synchronizes files between the reMarkable (RM) and the computer (PC) folder `./remarkable/`.
-The first run processes *all* files on the reMarkable and may take a long time, but following runs skip unchanged files and are quicker.
+The first run it processes *all* files on the reMarkable and may take a long time, but following runs skip unchanged files and are quicker.
 What is done to each file depends on where it is present and when it was last modified: